bgeron/diff-pdf-visually/README.rst

 At the moment, this program/module works best for finding *whether* two PDFs are visually different.

+This project is licenced under the MIT licence.

 Does it work on Python 2?
 =========================